AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/marketo-measure-fields-on-standard-salesforce-objects.md

 Predictive Engagement Score: This field is used with our ABM feature to provide a score related to how engaged the Account is and takes into consideration many factors such as the recency of page views, how many contacts are associated to the account, is there a closed opp, etc.

-## Case {#case}

-We add fields to the Case object related to the First touch and Lead Creation touch milestones.
-This is for customers that use the Case object in lieu of the Lead or Contact and also serves the purpose of another way to view the data in case a customer didn't want us to create Touchpoint records.

-Touchpoint Source (FT): This is the source of the first touch interaction.

-Touchpoint Source (LC): This is the source of the lead creation touch interaction.

-Marketing Channel (FT): This is the marketing channel of the first touch interaction.

-Marketing Channel (LC): This is the marketing channel of the lead creation touch interaction.

-Ad Campaign Name (FT): This is the UTM Campaign, Ad Campaign from the Ad networks, or [!DNL Salesforce] Campaign of the first touch interaction.

-Ad Campaign Name (LC): This is the UTM Campaign, Ad Campaign from the Ad networks, or [!DNL Salesforce] Campaign of the [!UICONTROL lead creation] touch interaction.

-Landing Page (FT): This is the landing page of the first touch interaction.

-Landing Page (LC): This is the landing page of the [!UICONTROL lead creation] touch interaction.

-Touchpoint Date (FT): This is the date of the first touch interaction.

-Touchpoint Date (LC): This is the date of the lead creation touch interaction.

 ## Campaign {#campaign}

 There are only 4 fields added, 1 button, and 1 validation rule.